aoinc13/crunchFiles/README.md

 # crunchFiles.py

 The Windows File History feature is very useful, especially if you want to revert a file to a previous version.
 This feature is built into Windows File Explorer.
 However, there are some cases where you might need to restore the entire backup to a new computer.
 In that case File Explorer may not help.
-If you have a Windows File History backup, but need to restore the directories and files to a new computer use this script.
+If you have a Windows File History backup, but need to restore the directories and files to a new computer use this script to remove duplicates and strip off the UTC timestamp.

 * Install Python
 * Copy the crunchFiles.py to your computer in for example, c:\temp\crunchFiles.py.